moliver28/resume/_research/impact.md

 ### Outcome
 The outcome of the interviews with potential customers was positive overall.
 The two parents who had used the app were enthusiastic about it and expressed their willingness to pay for it if it was available off the shelf.
 They had also suggested some design improvements during the usability studies.
 On the other hand, the pediatricians were more cautious and wanted to ensure the app's usefulness.
 They emphasized that the app should not add more data analysis to their job and preferred a solution that easily integrated into their existing workflow.
 This feedback provided valuable insights for Dr. Sonney's team.

+## 4. Secondary Research
+### Purpose
+I conducted market and competitive analysis alongside the interviews and surveys.
+The purpose of this analysis was to gain insights into IMPACT's product and business roadmap.

+### Method
+To gain insight into IMPACT's product and business roadmap, I conducted market and competitive analysis on approximately 20 competitors.
+I categorized these competitors into three stages, including early-stage competitors similar to IMPACT, mid-stage competitors approximately five years down the road, and late-stage competitors represented by larger corporations.
+Then, I analyzed these competitors based on three quadrants, including product features, pricing models, and the customers they cater to.

+### Outcome
+The outcome of the market and competitive analysis was to develop a pricing model for IMPACT and conduct a SWOT analysis of the app.
+By analyzing the competition, the team was able to identify a suitable pricing model that would appeal to the target customer base.
+Additionally, by conducting a SWOT analysis, the team was able to identify necessary versus "good to have" features for the app, which could inform future product development decisions.